symeneses/MLS-C01/1_data_engineering/Glue.md

 - Map
 - **FindMatches** using ML

-AWS Glue provides access in the console to Amazon SageMaker notebooks, Apache Zeppelin notebooks (locally or on EC2) for scripting.
+AWS Glue provides access in the console to Amazon SageMaker notebooks and Apache Zeppelin notebooks (locally or on EC2) for scripting.
 You can create a development endpoint and access it locally using Zeppelin or PyCharm.

 ### Glue Scheduler